womenbuildweb3/30daysofweb3.xyz/curriculum/en/9-wrapping-up/0-intro-to-lens.md

 ## Next step: Building with Lens

-Now that we've learned a bit about how the Lens Protocol works, we'll learn how to build a Lens-compatible dApp in the next section!
+Now that we've learned a bit about how the Lens Protocol works, we'll learn how to build a Lens-compatible dApp in the next page!

 ---